Life Hack Tips: HOW To Make Good Decisions

 5. Take action:

-Now that you have researched all your options, asked for advice, thought about critically using your best judgement, narrowed down to your final decision about what you want in your life-finally it is time to simply just do it.
+Now that you have researched all your options, asked for advice, thought about critically using your best judgment, narrowed down to your final decision about what you want in your life-finally it is time to simply just do it.
 This is the hardest part for many of us.
-In the advent of the internet and so many online resources, we sometimes spend a lot of time to find solution but somehow still put the final action on hold.
+With the advent of the internet and so many online resources, we sometimes spend a lot of time trying to find a solution but somehow still put the final action on hold.
 Chances are, if you are reading this, you are doing it as well.

 6. Be positive, patient and persistent: